 You have no items in your

-Hopefully you’ve already decided which window your blinds are going in, you just need to know how to fit roman blinds to that space.
-A lot of the positioning depends on the window frame that you’re working with and whether you’re putting the blinds on the inside of the recess or the outside.
+Once you’ve already decided which window your blinds are going in, you need to know how to fit Roman blinds to that space.
+A lot of the positioning depends on the window frame that you’re working with and whether you’re putting the blinds on inside or outside of the recess.
 If you’re going inside the recess, you need to make sure there aren’t any obstructions to stop your blinds from hanging flat.
-Any protruding window handles and locks can interfere with the hang of your blind, making it difficult to pull or extend them.
-If there are no obstructions or you have enough room to accommodate them in your recess then you’re good to go.
-However, if you’re lacking space within the recess, you might be better off fitting roman blinds outside the recess, just recognise that you won’t get full blackout having a gap.
+Any protruding window handles and locks can interfere with the hang of your blinds, making it difficult to pull or extend them.
+If there aren’t any obstructions or you have enough room to accommodate them in your recess then you’re good to go.
+However, if you’re lacking space within the recess, you might be better off fitting your Roman blinds outside the recess – just recognise that you won’t get full blackout having a gap.

-Whether your building is old or new, don’t trust that your windows are perfectly horizontal and always use a spirit level.
+Whether your building is old or new, don’t trust that your windows are perfectly horizontal.
+Always use a spirit level.
 Begin by measuring the width of the window three times to find an average.
-Once you have a final measurement deduct an extra 5mm if you are positioning the roman blind within the window frame so it can fit snugly within the recess.
-If you opt for an outside fit, we recommend adding 120mm to the width so there are no gaps around your blind.
+Once you have a final measurement, deduct an extra 5mm if you are positioning the Roman blinds within the window frame, so it can fit snugly within the recess.
+If you opt for an outside fit, we recommend adding 120mm to the width so there are no gaps around your blinds.

 Click for image